YuanruiZJU/SZZ-TSE/README.md

 # The Impact of Mislabeled Changes by SZZ on Just-in-Time Defect Prediction (Code and Data)

-This repository proposes the datasets and code for reproducing our paper - The Impact of Mislabeled Changes by SZZ on Just-in-Time Defect Prediction.
+This repository provides the datasets and code for reproducing our paper - The Impact of Mislabeled Changes by SZZ on Just-in-Time Defect Prediction.

 # Data Labelling
 Our data is labeled using Daniel's implementaiton of B-SZZ, AG-SZZ, MA-SZZ and RA-SZZ.
 See the following repositories: